Punch (tool): Roll pins

-Decorative

-Punches with a decorative motif have been used to create patterns or images on metals and various other materials, notably leather.
-In goldsmithing, bookbinding and armor-making the technique is called pointillé.
-In printmaking punches were used to create most of the image in the plates for printing metalcuts.

 Letter

 Also known as letter stamps or number stamps, letter punches are used to emboss the impression of a letter or number into a workpiece.
-They are most common in the reverse image, this allows the end result to be immediately readable, regardless they may be made as a positive image.
+They are most common in the reverse image, this allows the result to be immediately readable, regardless if they may be made as a positive image.
 This is essential in the case of die or mold making and ensures that the finished product will be readable, as a die is a negative image.

+Hallmark

+Specially-made stamps used to strike hallmarks for metal, maker, manufacturing date (also known as date letter), city (or county), fineness, or assay office, to certify the content of noble metals—such as platinum, gold, silver.

 Tablet press

-These punches are a part of tablet press.
+These punches are a part of a tablet press.
 Unlike most punches, tablet press punches have a concave ending in the shape of the desired tablet.
 There are the lower and the upper punches to compress the powder in between.